xiaoxiaojuzi/self-hosted-runner/README.md

   ]
 }
 ```
-In the policy, `ecr:GetAuthorizationToken` action is retrieves an authorization token that is a temporary credential to access the ECR repository and will be used On the next step `Log in to Amazon ECR`.
+In the policy, `ecr:GetAuthorizationToken` action retrieves an authorization token that is a temporary credential to access the ECR repository and will be used in the next step.

-#### Log in to Amazon ECR
+#### 2. Log in to Amazon ECR
    Login the local Docker client to an Amazon ECR registry using [amazon-ecr-login](https://github.com/aws-actions/amazon-ecr-login).
   The output of step `login-ecr` that is the Amazon ECR registry will be used in the next step.
 The registry format is `aws_account_id`.dkr.ecr.`region`.amazonaws.com.
-#### Push the image to Amazon ECR repository
+#### 3. Push the image to Amazon ECR repository
 There are two sub-steps:
   * Tag your image with the Amazon ECR registry, repository.
   * Push the image using the `docker push` command.